apache/cordova-docs/docs/en/edge/cordova/camera/parameter/cameraOptions.md

 - __allowEdit:__ Allow simple editing of image before selection. (`Boolean`)

-- __encodingType:__ Choose the encoding of the returned image file.
-Defined in navigator.camera.EncodingType (`Number`)
+- __encodingType:__ Choose the  returned image file's encoding.
+Defined in `navigator.camera.EncodingType` (`Number`)

         Camera.EncodingType = {
             JPEG : 0,               // Return JPEG encoded image
             PNG : 1                 // Return PNG encoded image
         };

 - __targetWidth:__ Width in pixels to scale image.
-Must be used with targetHeight.
-Aspect ratio is maintained. (`Number`)
+Must be used with __targetHeight__.
+Aspect ratio remains constant. (`Number`)
 - __targetHeight:__ Height in pixels to scale image.
-Must be used with targetWidth.
-Aspect ratio is maintained. (`Number`)
+Must be used with __targetWidth__.
+Aspect ratio remains constant. (`Number`)

 - __mediaType:__ Set the type of media to select from.
-Only works when PictureSourceType is PHOTOLIBRARY or SAVEDPHOTOALBUM.
-Defined in nagivator.camera.MediaType (`Number`)
+Only works when `PictureSourceType` is `PHOTOLIBRARY` or `SAVEDPHOTOALBUM`.
+Defined in `nagivator.camera.MediaType` (`Number`)

         Camera.MediaType = {
             PICTURE: 0,    // allow selection of still pictures only.
 DEFAULT.
 Will return format specified via DestinationType
             VIDEO: 1,      // allow selection of video only, WILL ALWAYS RETURN FILE_URI ALLMEDIA : 2   // allow selection from all media types };

 - __correctOrientation:__ Rotate the image to correct for the orientation of the device during capture. (`Boolean`)
 - __saveToPhotoAlbum:__ Save the image to the photo album on the device after capture. (`Boolean`)
-- __popoverOptions:__ iOS only options to specify popover location in iPad.
-Defined in CameraPopoverOptions.
+- __popoverOptions:__ iOS-only options that specify popover location in iPad.
+Defined in `CameraPopoverOptions`.
 - __cameraDirection:__ Choose the camera to use (front- or back-facing).
-Defined in navigator.camera.Direction (`Number`)
+Defined in `navigator.camera.Direction` (`Number`)

         Camera.Direction = {
             BACK : 0,      // Use the back-facing camera
             FRONT : 1      // Use the front-facing camera
         };

 Android Quirks
 --------------

 - Ignores the `allowEdit` parameter.
-- Camera.PictureSourceType.PHOTOLIBRARY and Camera.PictureSourceType.SAVEDPHOTOALBUM both display the same photo album.
+- `Camera.PictureSourceType.PHOTOLIBRARY` and `Camera.PictureSourceType.SAVEDPHOTOALBUM` both display the same photo album.

 BlackBerry Quirks
 -----------------